 Common Ballot Features Used in Referendums

 When you hold a referendum, there are special features you may want to add to the ballot.
-Common features used when building a ballot for a Referendum election include:
+Common features used when building a ballot for a referendum election include:

-- The “Abstain” option, which allows for voters to abstain from voting on the Referendum ballot question.
+- The “abstain” option, which allows voters to abstain from voting on the referendum ballot question.

-- The Additional Question Information section, which will allow you to include text relevant to the referendum, if applicable.
+- The additional question information section, which will allow you to include text relevant to the referendum, if applicable.
 In this section, you can provide voters with information about the proposal.

 - Asking for comments can be useful if looking to collect feedback or member questions/concerns about the referendum.
 A comment section on the ballot can allow voters to expand on their opinions.